Sid-MNNIT/Pacemaker/README.md

 Geography / Demographics: Odisha, with focus also on remote and tribal areas; languages include Odia, tribal dialects.

-Channels & Access: Should work on low-bandwidth / low-data mobile devices; possibly via WhatsApp / SMS / app / web.
+Channels & Access: Should work on low-bandwidth / low-data mobile devices; possibly via WhatsApp / SMS/app / web.

-Data / Privacy: Follow govt. regulations, ensure privacy of personal health queries; anonymize data.
+Data / Privacy: Follow the government. regulations, ensure privacy of personal health queries; anonymise data.

-Accuracy / Trust: Answers must align with official health guidelines, validated by medical experts.
+Accuracy / Trust: Answers must align with official health guidelines, be validated by medical experts, understood by the people.

 Scalability & Offline Access: May have intermittent connectivity; must handle many parallel queries.

 Objectives:

-Build a chatbot (“Arogyā Bandhu”) that allows users to ask disease-related questions (symptoms, prevention, when to see doctor).
+Build a chatbot (“Arogyā Bandhu”) that allows users to ask disease-related questions (symptoms, prevention, when to see a doctor).

-Provide trustworthy, localized, context-aware responses in Odia (and other relevant local languages).
+Provide trustworthy, localised, context-aware responses in Odia (and other relevant local languages).

 Increase awareness of prevention measures for major regional diseases (e.g. malaria, diarrhoea, vector borne, seasonal).

-Include features to escalate: if symptoms severe, guide them to nearest facility / helpline.
+Include features to escalate: if symptoms severe, guide them to the nearest facility/helpline.

 Analytics dashboard for government to see frequent concerns, patterns, outbreaks.